ligato/docs/docs/api/api-vpp-agent.md

 # VPP Agent

 This section describes the REST APIs exposed by the VPP agent REST plugin.
-The URLs and sample responses (in some cases partial) were generated using the environment described in the Quickstart Guide.
+The URLs and sample responses (in some cases partial) were generated using the environment described in the [Quickstart Guide][quickstart-guide].

 !!!
 Note
     For VPP and Linux plugins, REST supports the retrieval of the existing configuration.
 REST cannot be used to add, modify or delete configuration data.
+Note also that `9191` is the default port number for the REST API, however it can be changed using one of the [REST plugin configuration options][rest-plugin-config-options].
+In addition, the [Agentctl][agentctl] CLI tool is another option for retrieving VPP data from the system.

 ---